slatedocs/slate/source/index.html.md

 > <span ng-if="!user.testApiKey">You must replace <code>{{ApiKey}}</code> with your personal API key.
 If you <a href="https://dashboard.scaleapi.com/signup">sign up</a> or <a href="https://dashboard.scaleapi.com/login">log in</a>, your API key will be automatically filled in the docs.</span>
 > <span ng-if="user.testApiKey">Your test API key <code>{{ApiKey}}</code> is included in all the examples on this page, so you can test any example right away.
 Only you can see this value.</span>

 Scale uses API keys to allow access to the API.
-You can register a new Scale API key on your dashboard (if you have access to Scale).
+You can find your API keys on your [dashboard](https://dashboard.scaleapi.com/dashboard), which you can access by [logging in](https://dashboard.scaleapi.com/login) or [signing up](https://dashboard.scaleapi.com/signup).

 Scale expects for the API key to be included in all API requests to the server via [HTTP Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication).
 Provide your API key as the basic auth username value.
 You do not need to provide a password.
 You can do this using the `-u` flag: